CarelessInternet/schoolsoft-scraper/README.md

 # schoolsoft-scraper

+## Attention!

+This scraper is only compatible with student accounts!
+You cannot use staff or guardian accounts with this scraper.

 ## Backstory

 I decided to look for the SchoolSoft API to implement my own version of SchoolSoft, however I was disappointed to find out that